chrisbradleyy/LeDataSciFi.github.io/assignments/asgn04.md

 **Task:** Repeat any 2 plots you've done before in the course that you think could be improved based on what we discussed in the "Good Viz" lectures.
 For each, replicate _**exactly**_  what you did before, and then create a better one.
 (Like a before/after picture comparison.)
 Briefly explain why you made the changes/what is better about them.

-**The code that repeats your prior figure should be the MINIMAL amount need to reproduce the figure and contain no excess lines of code.** For example, if you're improving the last figure of assignemnt 3, don't subject reviewers to your entire assignment 3 code.
+**The code that repeats your prior figure should be the MINIMAL amount need to reproduce the figure and contain no excess lines of code.** For example, if you're improving the last figure of assignment 3, don't subject reviewers to your entire assignment 3 code.
 You might have to delete and clean up a bunch of your code to do this.
 That's partly the point, in fact!

   > ## Part 2: the Glow up
   >